 Eric Hunicutt, Improvisation

 Eric's work as an actor includes television, film, sketch comedy, commercials, and over two decades performing improv.
-Eric has studied and performed with The Second City, the Improv Olympic (iO) Theater in Chicago and LA, UCB, Comedy Sportz, and more.
+Eric has studied and performed with The Second City, the Improv Olympic (iO) in Chicago and iO West in LA, UCB, Comedy Sportz, and more.
 He is a member of the acclaimed improv ensemble the Reckoning, who began performing in Chicago in 2002 and continue to tour and perform in Los Angeles.
 His work as a director includes plays, solo shows, web series and short films.
 He is a member of the Lincoln Center Theater Directors Lab and the Echo Theatre Company in Los Angeles.

-In addition to Steppenwolf Classes West, where he has taught for the past nine years, Eric has taught at Warner Loughlin Studios, The Art of Acting Studio, the iOWest (Improv Olympic) Theatre, BGB Studio, AK Studios, California State University’s Summer Arts intensive, UC San Diego, and at dozens of festivals across the country.
+In addition to Steppenwolf Classes West, where he has taught for the past ten years, Eric has taught at Warner Loughlin Studios, The Art of Acting Studio, iOWest, BGB Studio, AK Studios, California State University’s Summer Arts intensive, UC San Diego, and at dozens of festivals across the country.
 In addition to teaching actors, Eric uses improv to train scientists and researchers at UCSD to more effectively communicate their research to the public.

 Jeff Perry, Scene Study

 Jeff starred for seven seasons on the ABC hit series Scandal, playing the role of Cyrus Beene, The White House Chief of Staff.
 Jeff is a co-founder of Chicago's internationally acclaimed Steppenwolf Theatre, The School at Steppenwolf, Steppenwolf Classes West and Steppenwolf Films.

 Directing credits at Steppenwolf include Educating Rita (in Chicago and Off Broadway), The Hothouse, The Homecoming, Little Egypt (World Premiere) and A Moon for the Misbegotten.